KRR-Oxford/DeepOnto/docs/om_resources.md

 | UMLS   | SNOMED-NCIT | Neoplas  | 11,271-13,790 | 213              |

 The downloaded datasets include `Mondo.zip` and `UMLS.zip` for resources constructed from Mondo and UMLS, respectively.
 Each `.zip` file has three folders: `raw_data`, `equiv_match`, and `subs_match`, corresponding to the raw source ontologies, data for equivalence matching, and data for subsumption matching, respectively.
+Detailed structure is presented in the following figure.
+Note for candidate mappings, we generate `for_eval` and `for_score` folders for evaluation and mapping scoring purposes; for users who wish to directly use the generated candidates for each reference mapping without depending on DeepOnto, they can use the file at: `.../for_eval/src2tgt.anchored.maps.json`.

 <p align="center">
   <a href="https://krr-oxford.github.io/DeepOnto/">